Faxmachinen/wddthemater/README.md

 # Theme automater for WinDynamicDesktop
-This is a script to automate the process of creating a theme for [WinDynamicDesktop](https://github.com/t1m0thyj/WinDynamicDesktop).
+This is a script to automate the process of creating custom themes for [WinDynamicDesktop](https://github.com/t1m0thyj/WinDynamicDesktop).
+For detailed information on creating themes, see [Creating custom themes](https://github.com/t1m0thyj/WinDynamicDesktop/wiki/Creating-custom-themes).

 ## Requirements
-You will need Python 3.6 or later.
+You will need [Python](https://www.python.org/) version 3.6 or later.

 ## How to use

 ### Folder struture
-The root folder contains one or more theme folders, and each theme folder contains a "day" and a "night" folder.
+The root folder contains one or more theme folders, and each theme folder contains a `day` and a `night` folder with images.
-The images are named in alphabetical order and are placed in the "day" and "night" folders.
+The images are named in alphabetical order according to their chronology, but the actual names don't matter.
+The `day` folder contains everything from sunrise to sunset, and the `night` folder contains the rest.

+> __Important__: Alphabetical ordering means `SomeFile_11.jpg` is ordered before `SomeFile_2.jpg` (but not `SomeFile_02.jpg`).

-Here is an example folder structure where SomeFolder is the root folder:
+Here is an example folder structure where `SomeFolder` is the root folder:

 * SomeFolder
   * Theme1